 - OneDrive for Business – Allows you to store personal data in the cloud and access from anywhere.

-- SharePoint Drive – Is installed when you install OneDrive for Business.
-It’s a communal storage space.
-You can have multiple sharepoint “sites” for storage.
+- SharePoint Drive – The contents of your Sharepoint team sites are synced when you install OneDrive for Business if you force the sync.
+SharePoint is a communal storage space.
+You can have multiple SharePoint “sites” for storage.

 - Right now, we created a communal site called “sandbox” at the URL https://TheAcmeOrg.sharepoint.com/sites/Sandbox